varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

     Retrieve the requested object from the backend.
 Control will eventually pass to `vcl_backend_fetch`.

+  restart
+    Restart the transaction.
+Increases the restart counter.
+If the number of restarts is higher than *max_restarts* Varnish emits a guru meditation error.

 vcl_hash
 ~~~~~~~~

 Called after `vcl_recv` to create a hash value for the request.
 This is
 used as a key to look up the object in Varnish.

+The `vcl_hash` subroutine may terminate with calling ``return()`` with one
+of the following keywords:

   lookup
     Look up the object in cache.
 Control passes to vcl_miss, vcl_hit
     or vcl_purge.

 vcl_purge